oopsmails/general-info/virtualbox/ubuntu20.md

   ```

   - Save the file with Ctrl + O and Enter and close editor with Ctrl + X.
+  - (MAY) already be able to see it in "Show Applications", bottom left conver ..., and then right click the icon and "Add Favorite"

   - Copy the created shortcut to desktop as well: